OpenEvalProject/evals/manuscripts/elife-49750/v1/manuscript.md

 ## Abstract

-Trans -species small regulatory RNAs (sRNAs) are delivered to host plants from diverse pathogens and parasites and can target host mRNAs.
-How trans -species sRNAs can be effective on diverse hosts has been unclear.
-Multiple species of the parasitic plant Cuscuta produce trans -species sRNAs that collectively target many host mRNAs.
+Trans-species small regulatory RNAs (sRNAs) are delivered to host plants from diverse pathogens and parasites and can target host mRNAs.
+How trans-species sRNAs can be effective on diverse hosts has been unclear.
+Multiple species of the parasitic plant Cuscuta produce trans-species sRNAs that collectively target many host mRNAs.
 Confirmed target sites are nearly always in highly conserved, protein-coding regions of host mRNAs.
-Cuscuta trans -species sRNAs can be grouped into superfamilies that have variation in a three-nucleotide period.
+Cuscuta trans-species sRNAs can be grouped into superfamilies that have variation in a three-nucleotide period.
 These variants compensate for synonymous-site variation in host mRNAs.
-By targeting host mRNAs at highly conserved protein-coding sites, and simultaneously expressing multiple variants to cover synonymous-site variation, Cuscuta trans -species sRNAs may be able to successfully target multiple homologous mRNAs from diverse hosts.
+By targeting host mRNAs at highly conserved protein-coding sites, and simultaneously expressing multiple variants to cover synonymous-site variation, Cuscuta trans-species sRNAs may be able to successfully target multiple homologous mRNAs from diverse hosts.

 ## Introduction